10

 They won’t risk their job by saying “yes” to a financial advisor when “no” is the easier answer.
 Yet every “no” means another client has been inconvenienced and disappointed.
 And disappointed clients close their accounts.
 How hard is it to replace a one-million-dollar account?
 This is called managing to the lowest common denominator!

-We operate under the belief that clients are honest.
 We operate under the belief that advisors are honest.
 We are in the service business and meeting the needs of clients is paramount.
 Yes, managing risk is important.

 Whereas we see wirehouses erring on the side of eliminating risk, independent firms trust their advisors, genuinely care about their clients, and find a smart, prudent way to say “yes.”